Anu0705/Data-Science-Projects-in-Python-R/README.md

 # projects
-academic project details in the data analytics domain
+Projects in the Data analytics domain

 The project is built on R programming language using tidyverse, ggplot2 and dplyr packages among many others.
 The data insights is obtained in order to observe the global cases and deaths across the world.